 I have talked to A LOT of real estate agents and they all would like to get more leads from their websites.
 Some just have that as a goal with no plan and some have embraced highly detailed sales funnels that are driving hundreds of leads of month.

-This post is going to go over the steps of making your website a lead generating machine that spits out prospects for your real estate business at the other end!
+This post is going to go over the steps of making your real estate website a lead generating machine that spits out prospects for your real estate business at the other end!

 I Call Bullshit

 Before we get started I would like to address something that may be making you sad.
 Cruising Facebook the other day I was shown an ad for real estate agents that was touting getting 40 listing leads a day.

 Hmmm let’s think about that.
 If you live in town of say 20,000 people and half the people own their homes instead of renting, then there are potentially 10,000 people who have houses that could potentially be for sale.